osthomas/vim-bio/README.md

 * ...fg (eg. *ntfg*): Foreground colors
 * ...bg (eg. *zappobg*): Background colors

-To change the color scheme, use `set filetype=...`:
+To change the color scheme, use `set syntax=...`:
-`set filetype=fasta.zappobg` will colorize the fasta file with the Zappo foreground palette.
+`set syntax=fasta.zappobg` will colorize the fasta file with the Zappo foreground palette.

 The default color schemes can be chosen for nucleotide and amino acid sequences